 World Gold Trust (the "Trust"), formerly known as "World Currency Gold Trust," was organized as a Delaware statutory trust on August 27, 2014 and is governed by the Fourth Amended and Restated Agreement and Declaration of Trust ("Declaration of Trust"), dated as of April 16, 2018, between WGC USA Asset Management Company, LLC (the "Sponsor") and the Delaware Trust Company (the "Trustee").
-The Trust is authorized to issue an unlimited number of shares of beneficial interest ("Shares").
+The Trust is authorized to issue an unlimited number of shares of beneficial interest.
 The beneficial interest in the Trust may be divided into one or more series.
-The Trust has established six separate series, one of which is operational as of September 30, 2019.
-The accompanying financial statements relate to the series SPDR® Gold MiniSharesSM Trust ("GLDM"), which began publicly trading on June 26, 2018.
-The fiscal year-end of GLDM is September 30.
+The Trust has established six separate series, one of which is operational as of September 30, 2021.

+The accompanying financial statements relate to the series SPDR® Gold MiniSharesSM Trust ("GLDM").
+The shares of GLDM (the "Shares") began publicly trading on June 26, 2018 on the NYSE Arca, Inc. (the "NYSE Arca").
+The Shares are also listed on the Mexican Stock Exchange (Bolsa Mexicana de Valores).
+The fiscal year-end of GLDM is September 30th.